agda/agda-stdlib/notes/style-guide.md

         proof = some-very-long-proof
   ```

-* If the contents of the block is trivial or is an `open` statement then
+* If the content of the block is trivial or is an `open` statement then
-  it can provided on the same line as the `where` and a type can be
+  it can be provided on the same line as the `where` and a type can be
   omitted, e.g.
   ```agda
   statement : Statement